-- [12] No work was done by Mr Aiolupotea towards the citizenship applications. - [13] On 28 February 2018, Mr Aiolupotea filed an online visitor visa application for the complainant. - [14] Immigration New Zealand granted an interim visa on 3 March 2018, the day the complainant's then current visa was due to expire, pending a decision on the application. - [15] Mr Aiolupotea met the complainant and his brother on 5 March 2018 to discuss their options and provide them with their interim visas. - [16] Immigration New Zealand sent a letter to Mr Aiolupotea on 13 March 2018 raising a concern about the length of time the complainant was spending in New Zealand.
-Mr Aiolupotea responded on 14 and 23 March 2018. - [17] On 23 March 2018, Immigration New Zealand granted the complainant a visitor visa, to expire on 6 June 2018. - [18] Mr Aiolupotea met with the complainant on 26 March 2018 to give him Immigration New Zealand's decision and eVisa.
-He advised him to leave New Zealand before the visa expired and wait offshore on the outcome of the citizenship application
+- [13] No work was done by Mr Aiolupotea towards the citizenship applications. - [14] On 28 February 2018, Mr Aiolupotea filed an online visitor visa application for the complainant. - [15] Immigration New Zealand granted an interim visa on 3 March 2018, the day his then current visa was due to expire, pending a decision on the application. - [16] Mr Aiolupotea met the complainant and his brother on 5 March 2018 to discuss their options and provide them with their interim visas. - [17] Immigration New Zealand sent a letter to Mr Aiolupotea on 8 March 2018 raising a concern about the length of time the complainant was spending in New Zealand.
+His comments were invited. - [18] Mr Aiolupotea met the complainant on 9 March 2018 to discuss Immigration New Zealand's letter. - [19] As there was no response to the letter by the deadline of 14 March 2018, Immigration New Zealand declined the visa in a letter to Mr Aiolupotea on 15 March

-("NZ citizenship by [descent] (Ministerial Intervention)", is recorded on Mr Aiolupotea's file summary).1
+2018.
+The interim visa therefore expired, so the agency stated that the complainant was in New Zealand unlawfully and was liable for deportation.

+[20] According to the complainant, he was not told of the decline of the visa application or of his unlawful status.
+However, Mr Aiolupotea's file summary records that he met the complainant on 19 March 2018 to discuss Immigration New Zealand's decision letter.
+The summary states that he advised the complainant to leave New Zealand, or wait offshore on the outcome of the citizenship application ("NZ citizenship by [descent] (Ministerial Intervention)", is recorded on the summary).
+This conflicting evidence as to whether the complainant was informed of the decline of his visa application is reviewed later.

-- [19] The complainant, who says he was not advised by Mr Aiolupotea of the expiry date of the visa, remained unlawfully in New Zealand after its expiry. - [20] On 5 September 2018, Immigration New Zealand wrote directly to the complainant noting that he had not held a visa since 6 June 2018 and had to depart New Zealand immediately. - [21] The complainant and/or his brother then contacted Mr Aiolupotea, who advised them on an unknown date to return to Samoa so he (Mr Aiolupotea) could lodge work visa applications on their behalf.2 However, they would have to pay the remaining \$4,000 in fees.
+[21] The complainant remained unlawfully in New Zealand after its expiry.

+[22] On 5 September 2018, Immigration New Zealand wrote directly to the complainant's brother noting that he did not have a visa and had to depart New Zealand immediately.

+[23] The complainant and/or his brother then contacted Mr Aiolupotea, who advised them on an unknown date to return to Samoa so he (Mr Aiolupotea) could lodge work visa applications on their behalf.
+However, they would have to pay the remaining \$4,000 in fees.
 Mr Aiolupotea said he would return their passports and pay their air tickets.
-He warned them not to speak to anyone about the matter. - [22] On 10 September 2018, another family member of the complainant contacted Immigration New Zealand to verify the letter of 5 September 2018.
+He warned them not to speak to anyone about the matter.

+[24] On 10 September 2018, another family member of the complainant contacted Immigration New Zealand to verify the letter of 5 September 2018.
 The agency's note of the discussion recorded that the brothers were having trouble with Mr Aiolupotea who was demanding money and retaining their documents.
-The family member was advised to contact the immigration officer named in the letter. - [23] On the following day, 11 September 2018, the complainant and his brother approached the Mangere Community Law Centre.
-The lawyer there called Immigration New Zealand who advised that the complainant's visa had expired on 6 June 2018.
-A copy of the letter of 5 September 2018 was sent by the agency to the centre.
-The lawyer then asked Mr Aiolupotea for the brothers' passports, which he promptly returned along with their air tickets back to Samoa. - [24] The complainant and/or his brother were informed by the Department of Internal Affairs on an unknown date that no citizenship applications had been made and, in any event, they were not eligible.
+The family member was advised to contact the immigration officer named in the letter.

+[25] On 11 September 2018, the complainant and his brother approached the Mangere Community Law Centre.
+The lawyer there called Immigration New Zealand who advised that the complainant's visa application had been declined on 15 March 2018.
+A copy of the decision of 15 March 2018 was sent by the agency to the centre.
+The complainant says he was not previously aware of the decline of the application.
+The lawyer then asked Mr Aiolupotea for the brothers' passports, which he promptly returned along with their air tickets back to Samoa.

+&lt;sup>1 Complaint (27 September 2018); see Registrar's supporting documents at 3.

+[26] The complainant and/or his brother were informed by the Department of Internal Affairs on an unknown date that no citizenship applications had been made and, in any event, they were not eligible.